I have a passion for life, a love for humanitarian causes, a zeal for the Creator, and an obsession with understanding human nature.

 Mel Carriere: I appreciate your generous words and your visit.

-Mel Carriere from San Diego California on June 15, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on June 15, 2015:

 Very wise and noble words.
 You draw some very relevant, modern day lessons by using these age old scriptural examples.
 Great hub!

 Dana Tate (author) from LOS ANGELES on June 13, 2015:

 Dr Pran Rangan: Thank you for your kind words. visit and vote up!
 I appreciate you.